ShivankK26/Movie-Guide-App/README.md

 <!-- GETTING STARTED -->
 # Getting Started
 To get started, first of all create the basic HTML and CSS files.
-In the CSS file, we'll use some webkits and google font API.
+In the CSS file, we'll use some webkits and Google Font API.
 We'll also use media queries.

 ## Installation
 After performing the above steps, we'll generate the omDb API from their official documentation.